Leo m German, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, English, Croatian, Late Roman

-MAE f English
+Mae f English

-Variant of MAY
+Variant of May

 .
-A famous bearer was American actress Mae West (1893-1980), whose birth name was Mary.
+A famous bearer was the American actress Mae West (1893-1980), whose birth name was Mary.

-MAGDALENA f Polish, German, Dutch, Swedish, Norwegian, Danish, Spanish, Occitan, Slovene, Czech, Bulgarian, Macedonian, Croatian, Serbian, Romanian, English
+Magdalena f Polish, German, Dutch, Swedish, Norwegian, Danish, Lithuanian, Spanish, Catalan, Occitan, Slovene, Czech, Bulgarian, Macedonian, Croatian, Serbian, Romanian, English

-Latinate form of MAGDALENE
+Latinate form of Magdalene

-MAGNOLIA f English
+Magnolia f English